willclarkson/lsstScratchWIC/README.md

 me.
 This should allow you to get up and running with metrics and figures of merit reasonably quickly.

-I thank Peter Yoachim for his help and considerable patience with my queries, as well as Keaton Bell for suggesting the version.py workaround below.
+I thank Peter Yoachim for his help and considerable patience with my queries, as well as Keaton Bell for suggesting the version.py workaround below (update 2017-05-08 that workaround no longer needed, but was vital when I had to use it!!).

-**2016-04-24 Update:** I am finding **sims_maf_contrib** no longer functions on my system, although there is a workaround (in Section 6.2 below).
-Hopefully this will be fixed soon.
+~~**2016-04-24 Update:** I am finding **sims_maf_contrib** no longer functions on my system, although there is a workaround (in Section 6.2 below).
+Hopefully this will be fixed soon.~~ **2017-05-08** Fixed; maf_contrib installs and runs fine.

 ### 1. Reminder/warning - changes in OpSim runs since 2015 ###